-This portfolio appears in VICE Magazine's upcoming Photo Issue.
+This portfolio appears in VICE Magazine's 2019 Photo Issue.
 With this issue we wanted to celebrate the absurd, the lighthearted, and the humorous.
 It’s important to take a break from the real world.
 As much as we need to be informed, engaged, and aware, we also need to laugh.
 We wanted to champion the people making art with a sense of humor.
 In today’s climate, there’s something nicely subversive about that.
-Click HERE to subscribe.
+You can read more about our theme in the letter from our editor.

 Photographer and professional skateboarder Jerry Hsu is no stranger to the VICE photo issue, having appeared it in regularly over the years.
 His work, which has also been featured in the New York Times Magazine and exhibited around the world, captures the everyday absurdities of life—a single log with the word “FREE” spray painted on it, a pair of jeans labeled “Daddy’$ Money,” a billboard with the words “SYPHILIS EXPLOSION” set against a backdrop of an erupting volcano.